 Join the mission

-Angela is the founder of The Reiki Incentive, intended for Reiki practitioners who want to see Reiki more widely accepted and to reach new people.
+Angela established the Reiki Incentive for Reiki practitioners who want to see Reiki more widely accepted and to see it reach new people.
 She enjoys sharing her passion for authentic practice as well as research into the benefits of this wonderful therapy.

 Join the mission